Civil Aviation Administration (Sweden)

-In 2005 the regulatory division was separated to a new agency named Luftfartsstyrelsen, from 2009 part of Transportstyrelsen.
+In 2005 the regulatory division was separated to a new agency named Luftfartsstyrelsen, from 2009 part of the Swedish Transport Agency.

 On 1 April 2010, the airport ownership and operation part of the Luftfartsverket was transferred to Swedish Airports (Swedavia AB), a newly formed fully state-owned company.

 Air navigation services continue as a state enterprise under the name LFV.